Research Subchannel: Tax Policy & Insights

 The UK Food Penalty

-Source: European Commission VAT rates database & UK Government VAT guidance (2026).
+Based on latest available rates.
+Source: European Commission VAT rates database and UK Government VAT guidance, verified per country.